isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     }

-Classes may be used to segregate traffic into a relatively small number of groups, which then can be used to select specific subnets, pools and extra options and more.
-If per host behavior is necessary, using host reservations with flex-id is strongly recommended.
+Classes may be used to segregate traffic into a relatively small number of groups, which then can be used to select specific subnets, pools and extra options, and more.
+If per-host behavior is necessary, using host reservations with flexible identifiers is strongly recommended.

 .. _dhcp4-custom-options: